josledp/goprompt/README.md

 A plugable prompt generator written in golang.
-It is heavily inspired on [https://github.com/magicmonty/bash-git-prompt](bash-git-prompt), but it adds information about Python environment, AWS*, golang...
+It is heavily inspired on [https://github.com/magicmonty/bash-git-prompt](bash-git-prompt), but it adds information about Python environment, AWS*, golang, k8s...
 And you can add your own plugins!

 *Aws information is based on a custom tool that exports on AWS_ROLE and